BGanalytics/Diabetes-Classification-Techniques/README.md

 My approach: I am trying a number of classification methods to figure out the best way to categorize patients with high accuracy.

-Results: SVM and Randomforest have been successful in categorization so far.
+Results: SVM and randomForest have been successful in categorization so far.
 Both methods were OK in classifying the patients based on body mass index and number of pregnancies.
 However, I believe I can find more suitable methods.

 Information about data: